 We recommend this restaurant on a day then the weather is good for sitting on the terrace with a glass of wine or beer, while waiting for the food the come.

 Calle Principal, Tiscamanita, Tuineje, Fuerteventura

 We stopped at Casa Luis for dinner in the middle of the week and we had the surprise to be the only tourists there.

 Luis himself attends to the tables and his wife is the one who does all the cooking.
 They have no other waiters or help in the kitchen.
-The couple has the running the restaurants for more than 20 years and you can see how passionate Luis is and how proud he is of his achievements.
+The couple has been running the restaurant for more than 20 years and you can see how passionate Luis is and how proud he is of his achievements.

-It would be good if you know a few Spanish words, as Luis does not speak English or any other language besides Spanish.
+It would be good to know a few Spanish words, as Luis does not speak English or any other language besides Spanish.

-We didn't get a proper menu on paper and we don't know if it usually exists, but Luis told us what was available and what we should try and we went on his recommendations.
+We didn't get a proper menu on paper and we don't know if it usually exists, but Luis told us what was available and what we should try and we ordered based on his recommendations.